Leproide/Remove-Nahimic/README.md

 # Remove Nahimic

-A PowerShell toolkit for the **complete, permanent removal** of Nahimic, A-Volute, Sonic Studio, and A-Studio from Windows, including their tendency to reinstall themselves silently through Windows Update and OEM software.
+A PowerShell toolkit for the **complete, permanent removal** of Nahimic, A-Volute, Sonic Studio from Windows, including their tendency to reinstall themselves silently through Windows Update and OEM software.

 The toolkit consists of two scripts: